rudrasaini47-code/Real-Time-Water-leak-detector/README.md

 ### Power
 - Arduino powered by USB (any 5V phone charger or laptop)
 - NodeMCU powered from Arduino 3.3V pin — **do not connect NodeMCU USB and Arduino 3.3V simultaneously**
-- Solenoid valve powered by separate 12V adapter
-### Flyback diode
-Always install the 1N4007 diode directly across solenoid valve terminals.
-Without it, voltage spikes from the solenoid coil can damage the relay and Arduino over time.

 ### Network
 The device running the dashboard must be on the **same WiFi/hotspot** as the NodeMCU.
 The NodeMCU IP may change after power cycles — set a static DHCP lease in your router to fix it permanently.